pippim/pippim.github.io/index.md

 ## Navigation Buttons

-In this section we will discuss the page navigation buttons on the top of each page.
-Then we will discuss the Section Navigation Button Bar that appears at the top of major sections.
+In this section we will discuss the *Page Navigation Buttons* that appear on the top of each page.
+Then we will discuss the *Section Navigation Buttons* that can appear at the top of major sections.

 ### Page Navigation Buttons